 Image layers contain 3D or 4D images created by medical imaging acquisitions.
 These images typically consist of voxels stored as 16-bit integers displayed as grayscale levels.

-ROI layers (segmentation masks) are 3D or 4D images with binary values: 1 within selected areas and 0 elsewhere.
-The zero value voxels are transparent.
+ROI layers (segmentation masks) are 3D or 4D images with binary values: filled within selected areas and empty elsewhere.
+The empty voxels are always transparent.
 The filled voxels have a uniform color and their opacity is set by the alpha value.

 To open the Layer Control panel, double-click anywhere on the document window.
 Layer Control is accessible only when there are images open in FireVoxel.
 The panel can be positioned anywhere on the screen, over the FireVoxel main window or outside.
 If several document windows are open, the Layer Control shows the layers in the active window; clicking another window makes the Layer Control panel display the layers in that window.
 The Layer Control can remain open while the user is working with several documents.